 This is a 1:1 match.
 State service commissions must have a letter of commitment and/or grant agreement from the participating philanthropy, community foundation, or individual donor for an amount equal to the amount they are applying for from the Foundation.

 What documentation will be required for a match?

 Applicants must submit a completed application, letter of intent and/or grant agreement from the philanthropic funder(s), IRS determination letter (if applicable), most recent audited financials, and current leadership team and board list (if applicable).
-To get more details, download the application and submission instructions at [insert URL].

 Will submitted applications be evaluated based on the level of the match required?

 No. State service commissions are welcome to apply for a match ranging from $100,000 to $250,000.
 Applications will be evaluated relative to the quality of the initiatives proposed to increase racial, ethnic, and income representation and support national service as a pathway of opportunity for all young people.